utkarsh-1905/go-chain/readme.md

 7. Create a feature to view the transactions of a user
 8. Create a feature to view the blocks

+10. Create a block explorer

 ---

 ### Links

 1. [Pos in Go](https://mycoralhealth.medium.com/code-your-own-proof-of-stake-blockchain-in-go-610cd99aa658)

+### Notes

+* Pos concept:
+    How do we assign proper weights to them based on the number of tokens they staked?
+    We fill our lotteryPool with copies of the validator’s address.
+They get a copy for each token they’ve staked.
+So a validator who put in 100 tokens will get 100 entries in the lotteryPool.
+A validator who only put in 1 token will only get 1 entry.
+    We randomly pick the winner from our lotteryPool and assign their address to lotteryWinner.